frankshearar/Home/[Spec]-NuGet-Package-Signing-Revocation-Check.md

 <br/>

 #### Revocation check mode in Visual Studio -
-Since this scenario seems to primarily affect CI/CD scenarios, having a way to controls this setting through the VS PM UI will be deferred to v2.
+The perf impact of revocation check seems to primarily affect CI/CD scenarios.
+Hence, having a way to controls this setting through the VS PM UI will be deferred to v2.
 <br/>